jpease/timogin/manual/appendices/questions/engineering-manager.markdown

 Our goal with these open-ended questions is to engage the candidate in a conversation that will help us to better understand how they think.

+* Have you conducted interviews as part of a hiring process before?
+  * If so, do you have a favorite question to ask candidates?

 * What do you think makes a good manager?

 * If being a good manager involves helping your team to be successful, how do